jordanbarkley/19XX/README.md

 ### Frozen Mode
 19XXCE                   | 19XXTE
 -------------------------|-------------------------
-Button Toggle            | Button Toggle
+Button Toggle: Z         | Button Toggle: Z + D-pad Down
-- Pressing Z on the stage select screen will disable stage hazards.
-This is indicated by the selection cursor's color changing to blue.
+- Pressing the button combo on the stage select screen will disable stage hazards.
+This is indicated by the selection cursor's color changing to blue and "HAZARDS OFF" appearing on the wooden circle.

 ### Hold to Pause
 19XXCE                   | 19XXTE